 “The Church desires that in the ministry of the word, Sacred Scripture should have a pre-eminent position.
 In concrete terms, catechesis should be ‘an authentic introduction to lectio divina, that is, to a reading of the Sacred Scriptures done in accordance to the Spirit who dwells in the Church’.” ( General Directory for Catechesis, 71)

-Lectio Divina for Children and Teens: Activities to Help Young People Encounter God’s Word
+(This resource is the revised edition of the popular Lectio Divina for Children and Teens: Activities to Help Young People Encounter God’s Word.)

 Lectio divina is a powerful way to encounter God in Sacred Scripture.
 Through the ancient practice of lectio, meditatio, oratio, and contemplatio we encounter a personal God by praying with his sacred word.